Sergei Bortkiewicz: Works

-[Bortkiewicz's] craftsmanship was meticulous, his imagination colorful and sensitive, his piano writing idiomatic; a lush instrumentation underlines the essential sentimentality of his melodic invention [...]
-Bortkiewicz mastered the skills of the past without adding anything distinctly personal or original [...]
+[Bortkiewicz's] craftsmanship was meticulous, his imagination colorful and sensitive, his piano writing idiomatic; a lush instrumentation underlines the essential sentimentality of his melodic invention ...
+Bortkiewicz mastered the skills of the past without adding anything distinctly personal or original ...Johnson discussed certain elements of Ukrainian folk culture influenced Bortkiewicz's work.

 When van Dalen died in 1967, he bequeathed to his family manuscripts of several Bortkiewicz compositions and an autobiography Erinnerungen (published in German in Musik des Ostens, 1971, pp. 136–69, in Dutch by Hugo van Dalen in De Zevende Dag, July–August 1939, and in English by B. N. Thadani, Recollections, 2nd ed., Cantext, 2001).
 A number of letters and printed scores were donated to the Gemeentemuseum in The Hague, which later became part of the collection of the Netherlands Music Institute.
 The latter has the only existing copy of the manuscript of the Piano Sonata No. 2, Op.
 60, and of two of the Preludes, Op.
 66.